libbyshoop/csinparallel/dev/docs/developers/source/developmentProcess/process.rst

 	git push origin ls-dev

+.. warning:: It is really important that you pull down changes that others have made on the develop branch onto your sub-branch before you do the following step of merging your changes back onto the develop branch.

 Eventually, you will want to place your work on the develop branch so that other people you are working with will be able to see it on a web server.
 The next few steps describe this.
 If you are using a Mac or linux, you can *Use the command line for this set of steps.*  However, if you are using the PC client software from github, you can switch to the develop branch in it and there should be an option to merge your branch into the develop branch, which is the equivalent of the following steps.